Parents

 Existing Provider Business Profile Form

-If you’re a provider who has an existing profile with CCR&R, we want to ensure that our records are correct.
+If you’re a provider who has an existing profile with CCRC, we want to ensure that our records are correct.
 Please complete and return the Provider Business Profile form so we may continue to referrer families to your program.
 It is imperative you provide us with current information as this will lead to matching parents’ needs to your child care program through our referral service.
 The more accurate your information is, the more accurately we can match parents’ needs to the services you provide.
 Parents from all over the county access our service when looking for child care.
-CCR&R is also great way to market your program without paying for advertising cost!
+CCRC is also great way to market your program without paying for advertising cost!
 The information you provide us is important not only to your program but also to the community.

 To have this form mailed, call (585)589-5088 in Orleans County or (585)343-7727 in in Genesee County.
 You may return it via fax, or email to the information listed above.